tlo-johnson/fundamentals/data-structures/hash-table.md

 Some other data structures used to track collisions are arrays, binary trees, self balancing trees, a hybrid of data structures, etc. Anything is possible really!!

 ##### Hash Table: Open Addressing
-- Load factor: the number of items in the table / size of the table Once our load factor gets close to some threshold, we need to grow the HT in order to maintain constant time behaviour.
+- Load factor (α): the number of items in the table / size of the table Once our load factor gets close to some threshold, we need to grow the HT in order to maintain constant time behaviour.
+For example, given a max α of 0.667 and a table size (N) of 9, we would resize the hash table at N * α = 6.

 When using open addressing, in the event of a collision we use a probing sequence P(x) to probe for the next available position, and we store our value there.
 If there are no available positions (i.e. the HT is full) we need to grow the HT.
 Note: you should have grown the HT a long time before the HT becomes full based on the load factor of the HT.